Precious stones from the Bohemian Paradise

 Monday - Sunday 8:00 am - 3:00 pm

-We have been engaged in tourism for more than 15 years.
-Over 60 thousand tourists visit us annually in recent years.
-In the immediate proximity of the glassworks, there are enough parking spaces for both cars and coaches.
-Guests can observe hand-shaping of glass at the kiln.
-Upon agreement, you can blow your piece under supervision.
-The guests can visit our historic cutting shop – unique in the world, where we cut using natural stone and wooden stools powered by a water turbine.
-You can further visit our brewery and taste our beer, which has received dozens of awards.
-There is also a large self-service glass shop, a unique museum of glass and beer spa.
-Both children and adults can test their workmanship in our workshop, where they can engrave or paint their own motive on the glass.
+They have been involved in tourism for more than 15 years and in recent years have welcomed over 60,000 visitors annually.
+There is ample parking for both cars and coaches in the immediate vicinity of the glassworks.
+Guests can watch glass being shaped by hand right next to the furnace and, by arrangement, blow their own product under expert guidance.
+They can also visit the historic grinding shop – the only one of its kind in the world, where glass is ground on natural stones on wooden stools powered by a water turbine.
+You can also visit the brewery and taste beer that has won dozens of awards.
+The complex includes a large self-service glass shop, a unique glass museum, and a beer spa.
+Children and adults alike can try their hand at crafts in a creative workshop, where they can engrave or paint their own designs on glass.